 The Mystery of the Lone Gosling

-On May 23rd, I had the pleasure of visiting the Sandtown parking area at the Sequoyah National Wildlife Refuge in Oklahoma.
-During my walk along the trail, I came across two pairs of adult Canada Geese with their adorable goslings.
-One pair had little baby geese, while the other pair had a single older gosling.
-Intrigued by this sight, I decided to take a photo of the older gosling as it enjoyed a meal of plant seeds.
-It was amazing to see how quickly the goose stripped the seeds from the plants!
+On May 23rd, I was walking the trail near the Sandtown parking area at Sequoyah National Wildlife Refuge in Oklahoma when I came across two pairs of adult Canada Geese with their goslings.
+One pair had several tiny babies, while the other stayed close to a single older gosling.
+I focused on that lone youngster as it fed on plant seeds, quickly stripping them from the stems.

 The Young Gosling’s Seed Feast